dbittman/seakernel/documentation/thread_management.md

-Sometimes, the thread wants to wait with a timeout. tm_thread_block_timeout does the same as tm_thread_block, but will return -ETIME if the timeout expired before it was woken up for any reason (including recieving a signal).
+Sometimes, the thread wants to wait with a timeout. tm_thread_block_timeout does the same as tm_thread_block, but will return -ETIME if the timeout expired before it was woken up for any reason (including receiving a signal).

 Other times, a thread might want to schedule some work as it is in the process of blocking. tm_thread_block_schedule_work is used in this case.
 It takes an async_call